 In 2019, the Neuronet Sessions introduced the projects of the Innovative Medicines Initative's (IMI) neurodegeneration portfolio to a broad audience composed of patients, caregivers, patient associations, researchers and clinicians.
 This was followed by the 2020 event where we expanded the focus, entitling it "Working together to address common challenges for European neurodegeneration research".
 Over the course of four parallel sessions, we showcased the work of IMI neurodegeneration projects with a focus on data sharing, ethics and regulatory/HTA interactions.
 In addition, we held a roundtable discussion, during which project leaders discussed the challenges experienced by public-private partnerships during the COVID-19 pandemic, and how research will evolve in the critical post-COVID period.

-This year, we organise a concluding event, titled "Programme impact analysis - where we are and where we need to go".
-Over the course of four parallel sessions, we showcase public and patient involvement, common challenges & lessons learned, how preclinical research can have a potential impact on people's lives and have a look into the future as well as the portfolio's impact.
+In 2021, we organised a concluding event, titled "Programme impact analysis - where we are and where we need to go".
+Over the course of four parallel sessions, we showcased public and patient involvement, common challenges & lessons learned, how preclinical research can have a potential impact on people's lives and have a look into the future as well as the portfolio's impact.

 Elevating the patient voice: public involvement in Innovative Medicines Initiative neurodegeneration projects